jrnold/PAR/README.md

-The original data were in an obsolete file format, ``WQ!`` which requires DOS + Quattro Pro (< 4.0) because it was compressed using [SQZ!](http://en.wikipedia.org/wiki/Synex_Systems_Corporation#SQZ.21).
-I liberated the files from this format and converted them to something usable.
+The original data were in an obsolete file format, ``WQ!`` which requires DOS + Quattro Pro (< 4.0) because it was compressed using [SQZ!](http://en.wikipedia.org/wiki/Synex_Systems_Corporation#SQZ.21). liberated the files from this format and converted them to something usable.

 Files
 ---------------